|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This simple gratin of Brussels sprouts and bacon is made with only 6 ingredients plus salt and pepper, and you can easily make it low carb by eliminating the bread crumb topping.
+This simple gratin of Brussels sprouts and bacon is made with only six ingredients plus salt and pepper, and you can easily make it low carb by eliminating the bread crumb topping.

 The Brussels sprouts are cooked and then baked with bacon, butter, cream, and an amazing bread crumb and cheddar topping.

-Trim the stems of the Brussels sprouts and removed damaged and loose outer leaves.
+Trim the stems of the Brussels sprouts, and removed damage and loose outer leaves.
 Rinse well.